 domainLookupEnd), followed by the time necessary to establish the connection to the server (

 connectEnd), potentially including an extra event in the case of a secured connection (

 Request execution/Response receipt

-The second stage of performance timings is for sure the easiest one to approach.
-The connection to the remote server is established, it remains to send the HTTP request (
+The second stage of performance timings is for sure the easiest one to grasp.
+The connection to the remote server is established, all that remains is to send the HTTP request (

 Note that the user can stop the loading of the page at anytime.
 You will then get the events

-Performance timings provide solid bases to detect the bottlenecks of your page loading.
+Performance Timings provide solid bases to detect the bottlenecks of your page loading.
 But they are far from allowing you to understand the loading from the user point of view, since it doesn’t give any information about interactivity or page rendering.

 The Start Render, the Visually Complete or the Speed Index are also precious metrics that will help you in your optimization procedures.
 They will be covered in a later article.